What Is Assault & Battery?

 First and foremost you should hire a knowledgeable Assault & Battery Defense Lawyer who can prepare a strategic defense against these allegations.
 Common defenses to Assault & Battery charges include:

 Often the victim may have threatened or even assaulted the defendant first.
-It may be that the defendant’s actions were justified due to the aggressive actions of the victim and actually, the defendant reacted due to his own reasonable fear of an imminent battery.
+It may be that the defendant’s actions were justified due to the aggressive actions of the victim and actually, the defendant reacted in self defense due to his own reasonable fear of an imminent battery.

 2. Defense of others: